 Working with your supervisor

 Whether or not you work on campus, or whether you continue with your research plans or need to revise them, you must consult regularly with your supervisory team, and notify your Lead Supervisor of any changes to your health and work.

 It is important to remember that everyone – including your supervisory team – will be affected by the current situation.
 Supervisors may also face health issues and need to isolate, and often balance new teaching and research-related demands.
 You should meet with your supervisors to set expectations for the frequency and nature of your meetings, to clarify your planned activities, and review these regularly.

 We advise using Microsoft Teams in place of face-to-face meetings whenever possible.

 If your lead supervisor is ill you should contact your second supervisor and your Director of Studies to discuss what arrangements need to be put in place for supervision of your project.

 You and your supervisor are expected to continue completing six-monthly progress reports, and you should both use the report to record what actions have been taken to minimise the impact of the Covid-19 outbreak on your research, as well as any detrimental effects on your research.

-Follow our guidance on how to record the impact of Covid-19 on your doctoral studies in case you later need to apply for an extension to your registration or funding (subject to your funder’s requirements).
+Follow our guidance below on how to record the impact of Covid-19 on your doctoral studies, in case you later need to apply for an extension to your registration or funding (subject to your funder’s requirements).